Title: Busyness or Business

-- The Theology in Application sure, there are teaching points in each small story, but I’m looking for the melodic line of the overall passage.
+- Theology Matters sure, there are teaching points in each small story, but I’m looking for this melodic line of the overall passage.
 That is what we’ll find in the Theology in Application section.
 Mark is playing a melodic line that gets repeated.
 What is that?

 Transition: let’s begin with this 1st task…

 exp.: This pericope is bookended by two miracles of healing (7.31-37; 8.22-26).

 - Miracles: These miracles are similar in their presentation.
 Take your Bible and put these passages side by side.
 Maybe your friend, your spouse, your sibling, whoever is sitting next to you will take one passage, say 7.31-37 and you take 8.22-26; Now that we’re set up, let’s compare the two passages.
 6 Similarities:

 - ‘They brought’ someone needing a miracle.
 (7.32; 8.22)

 - ‘They begged’ Jesus to intercede.
 (7.32; 8.22)